PHYSICS 1201 - Physics for the Life and Earth Sciences IB

 The in-semester tests can contribute up to 30% to the final course grade if it improves the mark for the coursework component.
 If the in-semester tests contribute less than 30% towards the final grade then the written exam will be more highly weighted.

-The final examination will be based primarily on lecture/tutorial material.
+The final examination will be based primarily on lecture/workshop material.

 Submission of Assigned Work